adamdelancey/ms3-tips/README.md

 -   #### Frequent User Goals - I want to:

     1. Easily be able to check if any new tips have been added that may interest me.
-        - *The main tips landing page, as well as the filtered pages, or all sorted by the order of which they were added to the site.
+        - *The main tips landing page, as well as the filtered pages, are all sorted by the order of which they were added to the site.
         Therefore, any new tip that the user has not seen before will be viewed at the top of the page immediately, making them easy to find.*
     2. Login to the account that I had previously set up and see my own submissions.
         - *On the same page, on the navbar, there is the option to login, which redirects the user to their own profile page where they can see the tips that they have previously submitted.*
     3. Add more tips to the website that I may not have done already.
-        - *On their profile page, there is an 'Add A Tip' button near the tip of the page, which allows the user to add their own. *
+        - *On their profile page, there is an 'Add A Tip' button near the top of the page, which allows the user to add their own. *
     4. Edit my own tips.
         - *As mentioned previously, on the user's profile page there is an edit button where they can edit their own tip.*
     5. Delete any tips that are no longer relevant.